Atlas-OS/Atlas/src/Desktop/Atlas/3. Configuration/README.txt

 - FSO
   Default: Disabled
   FSO (Fullscreen Optimizations) runs Fullscreen Exclusive games in a "highly optimized" borderless window.
 Which allows for faster alt-tabbing.
   All you need to know is that Fullscreen Exclusive > borderless window, so it's highly recommended to keep it disabled.

 - HDD
   Default: Disabled
   Enables features that improve hard disk performance, like prefetching and font caching.

+- Network Discovery
+  Default: Disabled
+  Also known as network sharing, used to, as the name implies share files over the netork.
+There is no disable script as it is only other dependencies.

 - Notifications
   Default: Disabled